 TC = $ 360, 000 neither profit nor loss

-In this example, the company would have to make a revenue of $360,000 to break even.
+In this example, the company would need to earn revenue of $360,000 to break even.

 Units Required for Targeted Proﬁt

-To determine how many units a company must sell to achieve a speciﬁed proﬁt ﬁgure, the latter amount has to be added to the ﬁxed cost amount.
-The logic behind this is that the companies do not just have to cover all costs through sales, but they also must earn a proﬁt (Atkinson et al., 2012, p.
+To determine how many units a company must sell to achieve a specific proﬁt ﬁgure, add the targeted profit to the ﬁxed cost amount.
+The logic behind this is that companies do not just need to cover all costs through sales, but they also must earn a proﬁt (Atkinson et al., 2012, p.
 92):

 Units sold for target profit = FC + target profit